NEW FOR 2016

 Reduced Wait Time

 Get treated like a real king of ghoul!
-A VIP Fright Pass provides unlimited access to all haunted attractions for one night through the VIP entrance.
+A VIP Haunted House Pass provides unlimited access to all haunted attractions for one night through the VIP entrance.
 Park admission is additional.

 SEASON FRIGHT PASS